mverboom/build/BUILD.md

 ben build.
 This number is also used when creating a package of a build to indicate a new package of the same version.

+`B_FORCE`

+When the build phase of the recipe was forced through -f, this variable will be set to 1.

 `B_FILES`

 If a recipe has a recipe specific directory which contains a directory called